 - It’s crucial that providers using telehealth have an up-to-date HIPAA privacy policies and procedures manual.
 The greater a provider’s reliance on technology, the greater the risk of breach.

-- Check with your state legislation on direct access considerations.
+- Always check your state legislation regarding direct access considerations.

 - Many states have an in-person visit requirement for telehealth-based provider-patient relationships, meaning that it may not be possible to operate a fully telehealth-based practice.